wileyquinnb/wileyqb/README.md

 # wileyqb
 My personal portfolio website

-This is my first programming project which doubles as my personal online portfolio and my foundational introduction to learning HTML, CSS, and Javascript.
+This is my first programming project which doubles as my personal online portfolio and my foundational self-introduction to learning HTML, CSS, and Javascript.

 As an instructional project, there are several goals to achieve:
 1. Create project using vanilla html, css, and javascript